annepham1512/Java-OOP-Whirlwind/Darwin's_World/README.md

 ## Project Structure

-The project consists of several classes and files:
+The project is composed of several key components:

 ### Species Files
-Each species has a text file containing:
+Each species is defined by a text file that includes:
 - **Species Name**: e.g., Flytrap, Rover.
-- **Color**: e.g., green, blue.
+- **Color**: The display color of the species, e.g., green, blue.
-- **Program**: Instructions like `left`, `hop`, `infect`, which define the behavior of the species.
+- **Program**: A set of instructions such as `left`, `hop`, and `infect`, which control the species' behavior during the simulation.

-Pre-supplied species:
+Some pre-supplied species include:
-- **Flytrap**: Spins in place and infects enemies.
+- **Flytrap**: Spins in place and infects nearby creatures.
-- **Rover**: Walks in straight lines, infects enemies in front.
+- **Rover**: Moves in a straight line and infects creatures in front of it.
-- **Food**: Moves in a square, serves as food for other creatures.
+- **Food**: Moves in a square pattern and serves as food for other species.
-- **Hop**: Continuously hops forward until blocked.
+- **Hop**: Continuously moves forward unless blocked.

 ### Creature Behavior

-Each creature follows a program consisting of steps that define its behavior.
-The possible instructions include:
+Each creature follows a program that consists of multiple steps determining its actions.
+The available instructions include:
-- **hop**: Move forward if the square ahead is empty.
+- **hop**: Moves forward if the square ahead is empty.
-- **left / right**: Turn 90 degrees left or right.
+- **left / right**: Turns 90 degrees left or right.
-- **infect**: Infect the creature ahead (if it's an enemy).
+- **infect**: Infects the creature directly in front, if it's from a different species.
-- **conditional instructions**: `ifwall`, `ifempty`, `ifsame`, `ifenemy`, and more, which make the creature act based on conditions.
+- **conditional instructions**: Commands like `ifwall`, `ifempty`, `ifsame`, and `ifenemy` allow creatures to perform different actions based on the environment.

-Programs are written in species text files, and the game executes these behaviors turn by turn.
+The programs are specified in species text files, and the game processes them for each creature turn by turn.

 ### User Interface

-The GUI allows users to:
+The graphical interface (GUI) enables users to:
-- **Add Creatures**: Add creatures to the world using species files.
+- **Add Creatures**: Load species files and place creatures in the world.
-- **Start Simulation**: Begin a simulation or restart it.
+- **Start Simulation**: Initialize the world and start a new simulation.
-- **Next Turn**: Process one turn for each creature.
+- **Next Turn**: Manually process the next turn for all creatures.
-- **Continue**: Run the simulation automatically until the maximum number of turns is reached (200 turns).
+- **Continue**: Automatically run the simulation for up to 200 turns.

 ---

 ## How to Run

-1. **Clone** the repository and import it into Eclipse.
+1. **Clone** this repository and import it into your Java IDE (e.g., Eclipse).
 2. Add the provided species files (`Flytrap.txt`, `Rover.txt`, `Food.txt`, etc.) to the `src` directory.
-3. Run the `DarwinGUI.java` class to start the simulation.
+3. Run the `DarwinGUI.java` class to launch the simulation.
-4. Use the GUI to add creatures and run the simulation.
+4. Use the GUI to add creatures and start the simulation.
-5. Observe how creatures interact and evolve as the simulation progresses.
+5. Observe how the creatures behave, interact, and evolve as the simulation progresses.

 ---